Luxman-Madapatha/CSV_Name_Search/README.md

 ## Functional Requirements

-- CONSOLE INTERFACE [DOS]
+-	Console interface [dos]
-- INPUT FILE IN CSV FORMAT
+-	Input file in csv format
-- SEARCH FUNCTION FROM CSV DICTIONARY
+-	Search function from csv dictionary
-- ANALYTICS [refer below]
+-	Analytics [refer below]
-- OUTPUT TO A FILE IN CSV FORMAT
+-	Output to a file in csv format
-- **DICTIONARY SHOULD BE EDITABLE**
+-	Dictionary should be editable

 ## Analytics